 Are whole eggs compostable?

-This is something that should be generally avoided but there are occasions, as we all know, when we have a whole egg or two that, may have gone beyond the ‘use-by’ date and we don’t feel good about using it.
+Composting eggs is something that should be, generally, avoided but there are occasions, as we all know, when we have a whole egg or two that, may have gone beyond the ‘use-by’ date and we don’t feel good about using it.
 If you have the odd single egg that you want to get rid of, this can be dumped in the compost.
 It’s a wise move to crack it open before you add it to the composting mass.

 If you don’t, then, you may be storing up trouble for later.
 Whole eggs that are left intact will eventually explode, releasing a gas that will send you moving up-wind very quickly.
 This won’t be a serious hazard but it will be very memorable.
 Cracking open the egg will avoid this.